IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Create a Dataverse App within the Minishift Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Running this command will download images from Docker Hub and use them to create a Dataverse application.
+Run this command from inside the vanilla Dataverse application to download images from Docker Hub and use them to create a Dataverse Minishift application.
+Alternatively, the ``openshift.json`` file can be downloaded directly from our github repo.

 ``oc new-app conf/openshift/openshift.json``